-China is the world's largest telecommunication market in terms of the number of mobile, fixedtelephone and fixed-broadband subscriptions, as well being as the leading exporter of ICT products.
+China is the world's largest telecommunication market in terms of the number of mobile, fixed-telephone, fixed-broadband and mobile-broadband subscriptions, as well as being the leading exporter of ICT products.

-Mobile services: There are three mobile operators in the country: China Mobile, China Unicom and China Telecom.
-Nationwide coverage of 2G mobile networks is ubiquitous and access is high as a result of low service prices and easy availability of inexpensive handsets.
-By 2012, there were already 213 mobile phones per 100 urban households and 198 per 100 rural households.133 3G mobile networks were launched in 2009, each operator using a different system (CDMA2000, WCDMA and the Chinese-developed TD-SCDMA).
-Operators are aggressively promoting the use of LTE services, launched over the period 2013-2014.
-By the end of 2016, over half of all mobile subscriptions were LTE.
-Operators are piloting 5G mobile networks, with plans to launch commercial networks by 2020.
+Mobile services: There are three major mobile operators in the country - China Telecom, China Mobile and China Unicom - and more than 40 resale service suppliers.
+In 2009, 3G mobile networks were launched, with each major operator using a different system (CDMA2000, WCDMA and the Chinese-developed TD-SCDMA).
+Since 2013, operators have been strongly promoting the use of LTE services.
+By the end of 2017, the number of LTE subscriptions had reached 997 million while the number of LTE base stations had reached almost 3.3 million.
+132 Operators are piloting 5G, with plans to launch it commercially by 2020.
+Mobile networks are ubiquitous and access is high as a result of low service prices and availability of inexpensive handsets.

-Fixed services: China Telecom and China Unicom were was the incumbent fixed line telephone operator.
-With market liberalization, all three operators in the mobile market are also the leaders in the fixed services segment.
-Having each operated fixed-broadband services for a number of years, China Telecom and China Unicom have had first leader advantage, whereas China Mobile is a more recent market entrant.
-However, by the end of 2016, China Mobile had more fixedbroadband subscribers than China Unicom.
-In order to catch up it purchased the fixed line assets of China Railway Communication in 2015.
-The country has traditionally used DSL and cable modems for fixed broadband, but operators are now making a big push towards fibre to the premises technology.
-The national backbone is extensive, with almost one million kilometres of fibre-optic cable.
-There are more than half a dozen submarine cable landing stations on the country's east coast, with connections to more than ten existing or planned regional and intercontinental systems.
-There are also terrestrial connections with bordering countries.
-There are three Internet Exchange Points (IXPs) in operation.
+Fixed services: China Telecom and China Unicom are the incumbent fixed-telephone operators.
+All three major operators in the mobile market are also the leaders in the fixed services segment.
+Operators are now making a big push in carrying out the measures to facilitate faster and more affordable telecommunication networks and services.
+By the end of 2017, all cities in China were covered by fibre-optic networks, with penetration of 84 per cent.133 The national backbone is extensive, with almost 37 million km of fibreoptic cable.
+There are more than half a dozen submarine cable landing stations on the country's East Coast, with connections to more than 15 existing or planned regional and intercontinental systems.
+There are also terrestrial connections with bordering countries and three international Internet Exchange Points in operation.